-It was the weekend after New Year’s.
+It was the weekend after New Years.
 The malls that we went to were busy.
 I cannot remember exactly how many stores we went into.
 I can remember that there were only a third of the stores we visited that I would recommend to someone.

 There is one store that I feel the need to share with you.
 I will not mention the name of the company, but I will tell you our experience.

 It was one of the last stores that we visited.
 We walked into the store and went to were the jean display was.
-Within less than 5 seconds we turned around and left talking about what we say.
+Within less than 5 seconds we turned around and left talking about what we saw.

 Your Blog Site Design is Top Priority

-You want your site to be clean, easy to navigate and inviting.
+Professional sites that perform well are clean, easy to navigate and inviting.

-Is your call-to-action noticeable?
+- Is your call-to-action noticeable?

-Is your site mobile friendly?
+- Is your site mobile friendly?